Kurry/glasscn-ui/README.md

-# glasscn UI
+# glasscn-ui

-shadcn/ui components with glassmorphism variants, with many extras to make your life easier.

-## What's new?

-### QoL improvements
+Themable shadcn/ui component library with glassmorphism variants, and extra components like the Circular Progress.

+## Comparison with shadcn/ui

+### Key Differences from shadcn/ui

+Apart from all components being now part of a component library, these are the main differences:

+1. Glassmorphic variants for components with solid surfaces
+2. Improved color options and management: Additional color aliases and easier color switching.
+More consistent color usage, specially with gray and primary/accent colors.
+3. New components like CircularProgress, ComboBox, DotIndicator, and HeadingTitle.
+4. Customizable blur effects for glassmorphic component variants.
+5. Improved button styles and variants.
+6. Enhanced toast notifications.

+### Better readability and maintainability

 - Component classes are defined at the top of each file, and chopped down into shorter lines to make them more readable and maintainable.
 - Color aliases for primary, secondary, gray, danger and warning colors.
 Easy to identify and refactor.
 - `createTailwindPreset()`: Switch your theme colors quickly, without having to rewrite CSS vars or classes.